ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2018.md

 Here we will post slides/discussions/papers related to recent or upcoming lab meetings.
 Subject to change, of course.

-Meetings take place in PAS 2464 Friday at high noon.
+Meetings take place in E7 6323 Friday at high noon.

 Nengo development meetings take place based on the [schedule here](https://forum.nengo.ai/c/dev), and run for an hour.